Search

 As you can see there are several nutrients that work together to make homocysteine work properly.

-MTHFR & homocysteine
+MTHFR gene & homocysteine

 But it’s not all bad news for those with MTHFR gene disorders.
 So the right treatments for MTHFR can improve folate conversion to raise methyltransferase to then produce more MTHFR to convert more SAMe.